 The Team Spirit exercise, held between 1976 and 1993 by the U.S. and South Korean militaries, was canceled in hopes North Korea would abandon its nuclear program and allow international inspections.
 Team Spirit continued to be scheduled from 1994 to 1996 but was canceled each year as an incentive to improve relations.
 About 200,000 U.S. and South Korean servicemembers participted in Team Spirit.

-FOAL EAGLE (FE) is one of three annual exercises that are focused on the defense of the Republic of Korea.
-The first exercise, taking place around April, is Reception, Staging, Onward Movement, and Integration (RSO&I).
+FOAL EAGLE (FE) was one of three annual exercises that are focused on the defense of the Republic of Korea.
+The first exercise, taking place around April, was Reception, Staging, Onward Movement, and Integration (RSO&I).
 RSO&I involves simulating the large-scale movement of troops onto the Korean peninsula.
-At this stage of the simulated engagement, a war with North Korea is imminent, but actual fighting has not yet begun.
-The second of the three exercises is Ulchi Focus Lens (UFL), where the first few days of engagement are practiced in a computer-simulated environment.
+At this stage of the simulated engagement, a war with North Korea was imminent, but actual fighting has not yet begun.
+The second of the three exercises was Ulchi Focus Lens (UFL), where the first few days of engagement are practiced in a computer-simulated environment.
 Foal Eagle continues the scenario and expands upon it using real troops and actual assets in live training environment exercises.